eaobservatory/hedwig/doc/user/scientific.rst

 versions of Firefox and Chrome and probably other browsers too.

-There is another estimated word counter next to the "Save" button.
+There is an estimated word counter next to the "Save" button.
 As always, the server will double-check the word count when you save the text and may produce a slightly different count.
 If this leads to the error that the "Scientific justification is too long"